 In 1997, the medical school was renamed the Wake Forest University School of Medicine.
 The University in 2001 created a subsidiary entity, Wake Forest University Health Sciences, which operates the Medical School and is governed by a board of directors that includes in its membership University trustees and the Wake Forest University president.
-In 2016, the School of Medicine moved its medical education programs to Innovation Quarter in downtown Winston-Salem.
-In 2020, a health system integration arrangement was entered into with Charlotte-based Atrium Health, Inc. and plans were announced to add a second Medical School campus in Charlotte, which will welcome its first students in 2024.
+In 2016, the School of Medicine moved its medical education programs to Innovation Quarter in downtown Winston-Salem. n 2020, a health system integration arrangement was entered into with Charlottebased Atrium Health, Inc. and plans were announced to add a second Medical School campus in Charlotte, which will welcome its first students in 2025.
+In 2022, Advocate Aurora Health, located in Chicago, Illinois and Milwaukee, Wisconsin, and Atrium Health announced their formal combination creating Advocate Health, which focuses on best meeting patients' needs by redefining how, when and where care is delivered.
+The Wake Forest School of Medicine is the academic core of this combined healthcare system.